University of Notre Dame

 “I came here as a young man and dreamed of building a great university in honor of Our Lady, but I built it too small, and she had to burn it to the ground to make the point.
 So, tomorrow, as soon as the bricks cool, we will rebuild it, bigger and better than ever.”
-These are the words of Notre Dame founder Father Edward Sorin in 1879 after a fire had virtually burned down the entire University.
-These words echo the role of Catholicism at Notre Dame; rather than being a miniscule part of our experience, it should be built as a grand gesture of hope, reverence, and examination.
+These are the words of Notre Dame founder Father Edward Sorin, said in 1879 after a fire had virtually burned down the entire University.
+These words echo the role of Catholicism at Notre Dame: Rather than being a minuscule part of our experience, it should be built as a grand gesture of hope, reverence, and examination.
 We challenge students to search for unconventional answers and consider their wider role in the world.
 While our traditions are founded in Catholicism, we welcome all religions, beliefs, and ideas in the spirit of mutual respect.
 Discovering your faith is a personal experience, but at Notre Dame, you’ll never be alone in it.

-We understand that to get the most out of your studies, you have to enjoy your life outside of them.
+We understand to get the most out of your studies, you have to enjoy your life outside them.
 That’s why our students participate in activities that bring the campus community together, like the annual Muddy Sunday volleyball game for charity or the Hammes Notre Dame Bookstore Basketball Tournament, the largest outdoor five-on-five basketball tournament in the world.
-We encourage you to get out and experience all that we have to offer, no matter your interests and passions.
-The experience and perspective you gain is as important to developing your character as the lessons you learn in the classroom.
+We encourage you to get out and experience all we have to offer, no matter your interests and passions.
+The perspective you gain is as important to developing your character as the lessons you learn in the classroom.

 The value of a Notre Dame education isn’t determined by a challenging curriculum.
 It comes from giving students the intrepid spirit to make ethical decisions with conviction.
-In the First Year Studies program, you’ll explore a variety of topics and issues, giving you a better understanding of the world around you and the opportunity to choose the major that is right for you.
-And with 96% of our students graduating on time, the confidence we impart shows in both their character and performance.
+You’ll explore a variety of topics and issues, giving you a better understanding of the world around you.
+And with 95% of our students graduating on time, the confidence we impart shows in both character and performance.
 Notre Dame also has one of the widest and most influential alumni networks in the world.
-It’s one of the reasons that 98% of our graduates find career opportunities within six months of graduation.
-At Notre Dame, we believe real value is four years of education that lasts a lifetime.
+It’s one of the reasons why 98% of our graduates find career opportunities within six months of graduation.
+At Notre Dame, we believe real value is a four-year education that lasts a lifetime.

 Size of Campus: 1,250 acres

-• 53% male, 47% female
+• 52% male, 48% female

-• 7% international, 25% ethnic minority
+• 29% ethnic minority

-Number of faculty: Student-faculty ratio of 12:1
+Number of faculty: 10:1 student-faculty ratio

-• College of Arts and Letters
+• College of Arts & Letters

 • College of Engineering